 Current Notre Dame graduate students pursuing a terminal master’s or doctoral degree are invited to complete a Graduate Minor in Peace Studies.

 What are the cultural, social, and historical contextual dimensions of structural and violent conflict?
 How does an ethnographic focus create the possibility for better crafting conflict transformation?
-The Anthropology and Peace Studies doctoral program at the University of Notre Dame equips students with the theoretical and methodological tools of anthropology to answer these and related questions.
+The Peace Studies and Anthropology doctoral program at the University of Notre Dame equips students with the theoretical and methodological tools of anthropology to answer these and related questions.

 What are the sources of violent political conflict?
 What institutions, strategies and tools are available to secure peace and justice?
 How can international and domestic actors foster peace, and what are the roles of norms, values and beliefs in continued peace efforts?
-The Political Science and Peace Studies doctoral program at the University of Notre Dame provides students with the theoretical and methodological tools of political science to answer these and related questions.
+The Peace Studies and Political Science doctoral program at the University of Notre Dame provides students with the theoretical and methodological tools of political science to answer these and related questions.

 How does the structure of society influence conflict or post-conflict peacebuilding?
 What variables affect the capacity of nonviolent civil resistance movements?
 How do religious norms and practices contribute to conflict and peacebuilding?

-The sociology and peace studies doctoral program at the University of Notre Dame provides its students with the theoretical background and methodological tools to answer these and related questions.
+The Peace Studies and Sociology doctoral program at the University of Notre Dame provides its students with the theoretical background and methodological tools to answer these and related questions.
 The doctoral program provides rigorous training in both sociology and peace studies.

 How do theological thought and practice shape violent conflict?
 What is the relationship between theological thought, practice and peacebuilding?
 What do sacred scripture, ethics, liturgy, history and systematic theology contribute to peace and conflict in theory and practice?

-The Theology and Peace studies doctoral program at the University of Notre Dame equips students with frameworks and methodologies to help them think theologically about peace and conflict.
+The Peace Studies and Theology doctoral program at the University of Notre Dame equips students with frameworks and methodologies to help them think theologically about peace and conflict.

 Director of Doctoral Studies